Iwao Kobayashi, Code for YOKOHAMA, Joint Representative

 Currently Wifi is widespread and various sensors are already spread throughout the city.
 If we can find a way to utilize the data from these assets while steadfastly protecting individual privacies at the same time, it might well translate into the generation of new services and marketing for citizens.
 In the end, I think we need to view the solution of social issues as a business opportunity

-To be scalable and sustainable, an economy must cycle.
+To be scalable and sustainable, an economy must have a strong circulation of capital.
 So I’m very glad that the large corporations collected around Yokohama’s waterside districts are investing in startup ventures.

 To be honest, Yokohama’s IT market is not as large as it could be at the moment.
 By diversifying and expanding the IT industry in Yokohama, I believe more people will come live, work, and spend money in Yokohama, which will directly add to the economy.